 “The National Science Foundation (NSF) is an independent federal agency with an annual budget of about $7,000,000,000 (billion), which it doles out to fund about a quarter of all federally supported science research.
 Proposals have to survive a rigorous review process that includes close scrutiny by a panel of top scientists in the relevant field.

 Over the last 18 months, Representative Lamar Smith (Rep*blican-Texas) has launched an aggressive campaign against what he sees as misguided money management at NSF that fritters funds away on frivolous research.
-His staffers are … looking for projects to highlight as evidence that NSF is wasting money on research that aren’t in the ‘national interest.’
+His staffers are … looking for projects to highlight as evidence that NSF is wasting money on research that isn’t in the ‘national interest.’

 You know, totally frivolous questions that have nothing to do with the national interest on things like rising sea levels, epic releases of methane, US military engagement in the Arctic, new areas for offshore oil drilling, and 35,000 stranded walruses.
 The Large Hadron Collider probably isn’t ever going to do much for the US economy, but that doesn’t mean it’s not in the national interest for us to understand the basic physics of the universe.…”